- Email: email@example.com

 - Telephone: 0191 20 85194

-- I began my part-time PhD in Education in January 2015 (with ESRC/North East Doctoral Training Centre funding awarded from 2015/16).
-My research is about British comics (newspaper strips, political cartoons, children’s comics, graphic novels…) 2005-2015 and readers’ constructions of Britishness.
+- I began my part-time PhD in Education in January 2015 (ESRC/North East Doctoral Training Centre funding awarded from 2015/16).
+My research is about British comics (newspaper strips, political cartoons, children’s comics, graphic novels…) 2005-2017 and readers’ constructions of Britishness.

-- I am a Senior Fellow of the Higher Education Academy, and as a Professional Standards Advisor at NU I mentor staff applying for their own UKPSF accreditation
+- Senior Fellow of the Higher Education Academy (D3).
+As a Professional Standards Advisor I mentor staff applying for their own UKPSF accreditation

-- I have a Master's in Education (MEd, Newcastle University 2010).
+- Master's in Education (MEd, Newcastle University 2010).
 My dissertation was about 'classroom talk' in Higher Education.

-- I have a postgraduate Certificate in English Language Teaching to Adults (CELTA, 2007)
+- Postgraduate Certificate in English Language Teaching to Adults (CELTA, 2007)

-- I have a BA in History (University of York, 2003), which included an exchange year at the University of California, Santa Cruz.
+- BA in History (University of York, 2003), which included an exchange year at the University of California, Santa Cruz.